Kari Jobe (album)

-Kari Jobe is the eponymous debut album by Christian music singer Kari Jobe.
+Kari Jobe is the debut album by Christian music singer Kari Jobe.
 The album was released on February 10, 2009 by Integrity Media and Gateway Create Publishing.
 The album reached No. 67 on the Billboard 200, and No. 3 on the Billboard Christian music chart.
 Featured on the album are Jobe's first singles, "I'm Singing" and "Healer".
 "I'm Singing" debuted at No. 13 on the Billboard Christian music charts and "Healer" debuted at No. 33 on the Billboard Soft A/C chart.
 Alongside the original album, Jobe released Le Canto, a Spanish language version of the album.
 Le Canto won a Dove Award in 2010 for Best Spanish Language Album of the Year.